isabella232/dynamic-media-classic.en-1/help/creating-pdf-document.md

 **Images**

-Make sure that all images in your publish job have been uploaded to your Scene7 Server and published.
+Make sure that all images in your publish job have been uploaded to your Dynamic Media Classic Server and published.

 **Fonts**

-Make sure that all fonts in your publish job have been uploaded to your Scene7 Server and published.
+Make sure that all fonts in your publish job have been uploaded to your Dynamic Media Classic Server and published.
 Be certain that you have legal rights to host the fonts if you plan to allow end-users to change them.

 **Image resolution (pixels per inch)**

-The resolution of bitmap images is preserved by the Scene7 server in generated print-ready PDFs.
-Scene7 upscales image resolution if necessary.
+The resolution of bitmap images is preserved by the Dynamic Media Classic server in generated print-ready PDFs.
+Dynamic Media Classic upscales image resolution if necessary.
 For optimal results, leave the resolution at the default value (typically 72 dpi) when previewing on web.
 The default resolution for all the images in your company is set in the Publish Settings/Image Server window in the Default Print Resolution section.
 Higher resolutions (such as 300dpi) can result in longer processing time and should only be applied to a print-ready PDF.
 Use the imageRes= command in the URL to manually override the default resolution for PDF jobs.

 **Color Management**

 Your document and images can use grayscale, CMYK, named spot colors, RGB, or Lab color models.
 Each can be either uncalibrated or calibrated by employing an ICC color profile.
 For best results, embed the profile in the generated print-ready PDF.
-The Scene7 Server does this by default.
-Make sure that all required color profiles have been uploaded to the Scene7 platform.
-Preferably, make sure that the color management options set in your design application, match those set in your Scene7 Server:
+The Dynamic Media Classic Server does this by default.
+Make sure that all required color profiles have been uploaded to the Dynamic Media Classic platform.
+Preferably, make sure that the color management options set in your design application, match those set in your Dynamic Media Classic Server:

 **Design application color management settings:** In the Color Settings of your authoring application (such as Adobe Illustrator), specify the RGB and CMYK color profiles in the Working Spaces section.

-**Scene7 color management settings:** Typically, the color management settings in the design application should match the default color profiles in your Scene7 server.
+**Dynamic Media Classic color management settings:** Typically, the color management settings in the design application should match the default color profiles in your Dynamic Media Classic server.
 You can find these settings in the Publish Setup/Image Server window.

 ## Displaying printer marks {#displaying-printer-marks}